visionati/slate/source/index.html.md

 These roles enable precise and context-specific image interpretations, enhancing the usability of Visionati for various applications.

+## Usage

+Using the Visionati Content Analyzer is straightforward and efficient.
+Follow these steps:

+1. **Upload Image or Video**: Open the app and upload your image or video using the file upload option, enter a URL, or take a new photo or video with your phone camera.
+2. **Select Role**: Choose a predefined role from the dropdown menu or input your own custom prompt for tailored analysis.
+3. **Analyze**: Click the 'Submit' button to process the content.
+The app will generate detailed descriptions, captions, and tags based on your selected role.
+4. **Review Results**: Review the generated content and check for NSFW warnings.
+5. **Copy or Share**: Copy the analyzed content to the clipboard or share it directly on X (formerly Twitter).

 # Visionati API

 ## Introduction